The ParticipACTION Community Better Challenge to award city with $150,000

 "On behalf of Enderby, I want to thank ParticipACTION for putting on this challenge and spearheading getting our nation moving," said Greg McCune, Mayor of Enderby.
 "It has been exciting to watch our already lively community band together to encourage, support and engage in the challenge.
 The stories and testimonials have been heartwarming.
 I look forward to the positive impact being Active in Enderby will have on our citizens of all ages in the months and years to come."

-The inaugural Challenge might be over but sitting less and moving more doesn't have to!
+The inaugural challenge might be over but sitting less and moving more doesn't have to!
 Since everything gets better when you get active, individuals can continue to track their physical activity minutes on the ParticipACTION app for a chance to be entered into individual weekly, monthly and quarterly draws for great prizes.
-The Challenge will be back spring 2020 with another chance for a community to be named Canada's Most Active Community.
+The Challenge will be back spring 2020 with another chance for a community to be named Canada's Most Active Community and take home the grand prize.
 For more information, please visit participACTION.com/challenge.

 The ParticipACTION Community Better Challenge is supported by the Government of Canada, the Government of B.C., the Ontario Trillium Foundation and national media partner Corus.